ggreer/jekyll-gallery-generator/README.md

 This is a [Jekyll plugin](https://github.com/mojombo/jekyll/wiki/Plugins) that will take a directory full of images and generate galleries.
 It uses [RMagick](http://rmagick.rubyforge.org/) to create thumbnails.

+This plugin is quite minimalist.
+It generates galleries with no pagination, no sub-galleries, and no descriptions.
 [See my gallery](http://geoff.greer.fm/photos/) for an example of what it looks like.

 ### Install dependencies